-In looking at the distances between adjacent PD's (Table \ref{GMPtable}), we see that initially, $ d_{W^{2}} $ is much closer to $ d_{B} $ than it is to $ d_{W^{1}} $ (though all are within the same order of magnitude).
-This indicates that small changes in the geometry dominate differences in the PD's over a single large change.
-As the final time is approached, however, $ d_{W^{1}} $ is only slightly larger than $ d_{W^{2}} $ or $ d_{B} $ (which are almost identical).
-This indicates that a single large change dominates differences in the PD's.
-The genetically modified peanut shares features with the previous cases of the dimpled sphere and the symmetric dumbbell: small changes in the geometry initially dominate differences in the PD's while a single large change leads to a neckpinch at the end of the evolution, the latter of which is expected from RF.
+The distance measures between adjacent PDs (Figure \ref{GMPDists}) provide stronger quantitative support for this assertion.
+Initially, $ d_{W^{2}} $ is much closer to $ d_{B} $ than it is to $ d_{W^{1}} $ (though all are within the same order of magnitude), indicating that small changes in the geometry dominate differences in the PDs.
+As the final time is approached, however, $ d_{W^{1}} $ is only slightly larger than $ d_{W^{2}} $ or $ d_{B} $ (which are almost identical), indicating that a single large change dominates differences in the PDs.